 Wedding planning is helpful with tools like Pinterest.
 You can put together a whole bunch of floral arrangements ahead of your consultation to help you narrow down your choices.

 If you want something more elaborate for your wedding, it will cost more.
 If you want a floral arch or an arrangement for your reception where people can take pictures, it will take longer to make, and it will take more labor.
 Your florist may be willing to do this, but it will cost extra.

-It would be best to communicate with your venue as to who will be bringing the flowers and when.
+- Communicate with your venue.
+Let them know who will be bringing the flowers and when.
 Venues like to know what florist you'll be using.
 The venue may also need to help with setting up the flowers or keeping track of a schedule of events.
 The venue keeper may have to open doors early if the florist needs to arrive early.

-It's a good idea to act as a middle man and help the venue and florist communicate with each other.
+- Act as the middleman.
+Help the venue and florist communicate with each other.
 Make sure they pass along information and get to know each other.
-A wedding planner can do this for you.
+A wedding planner can also do this for you.

 - Picking flowers in season will cost less than picking flowers out of season.

 - Pick flowers that have meaning to you and your partner.
 Think about the first flowers they bought you; maybe those would be a nice reminder on your big day.